BINARY-SPACE/SatView/README.md

 #### Installation<br />
 <br />
 #### License<br />
-The source code in this repository is governed by the 'Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International' license, which is contained in LICENSE.md, adjacent to this file.
+The source code in this repository is governed by the '**Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International**' license, which is contained in LICENSE.md, adjacent to this file.
 <br />
 Contact BINARY SPACE for further information.